joseph-flinn/site/data/posts/0055-impact-over-productivity.md

 week.

 However, I need to squash this feeling of pride.
 There are three major risks that come from the idea of productivity.
-I have previously discussed the dangers in optimizing for [peronsal (or team) productivity over organizational productivity](./posts/personal-vs-org-productivity) as the summation of personal productivity does not equate to organizational productivity.
+I have previously discussed the dangers in optimizing for [personal (or team) productivity over organizational productivity](./posts/personal-vs-org-productivity) as the summation of personal productivity does not equate to organizational productivity.
 The other two risks are that productivity metrics risks long-term collapse of the system by creating friction for